Miles Browning: Midway

-American intelligence had decoded Japanese messages and knew roughly where the Combined Fleet would be headed.
-Although unaware of that breach in its radio security, the Japanese Navy changed its codes out of protocol while under sail for the strategically crucial U.S. airbase at Midway.
-The Imperial Fleet, under Admiral Isoroku Yamamoto, knew that it would meet resistance.
-The intention was to draw whatever was left of the American fleet into a battle wherein any remaining U.S. naval warships could be destroyed.
-Yamamoto's second-in-command, Vice Admiral Chuichi Nagumo, the hero of Pearl Harbor, was so confident in the plan that he failed to anticipate carrier-based aerial attacks from any of America's remaining carriers, and presumed that the heavily damaged Yorktown had been sunk during the Battle of the Coral Sea.
+American signals intelligence had intercepted and decrypted Japanese radio messages.
+Because of this, they knew that Midway was the Combined Fleet's invasion target, and they had a good estimate of the invasion fleet's direction of approach and anticipated time of arrival at the island.
+Although the Japanese Navy was not aware of this breach in its radio security, it did change its codes in accordance with protocol as its fleet steamed across the Pacific toward the strategic U.S. air base at Midway.
+Commanded by Admiral Isoroku Yamamoto, the Imperial Fleet knew it would meet resistance, but did not know it had lost the element of surprise.
+Yamamoto's intent was to draw whatever was left of the American fleet into a battle so that any remaining U.S. warships could be destroyed, then occupy Midway and use it as a base against Hawaii and as leverage for a negotiated peace.
+Yamamoto's second-in-command, Vice Admiral Chuichi Nagumo, the hero of Pearl Harbor, also expected to achieve complete surprise at Midway.
+He failed to anticipate attacks from any of America's remaining carriers, and presumed that the heavily damaged Yorktown had been sunk during the Battle of the Coral Sea.

-Some accounts credit Browning's tactical genius and carrier operations experience with winning the battle of Midway.
-According to these, Spruance wanted to wait to launch fighter aircraft until the Japanese ships were within 100 mi.
-Spruance's biographer Thomas Buell disagreed, saying that Spruance had always planned to launch as early as possbible, and according to Naval historian John Lindstrom "Morison misunderstood the time expressed in the TF 16 war diary and “created the fiction of Spruance’s supposed desire to delay the launch.
-It did not arise from Browning’s wartime reputation or from any recollections by participants.”
-Browning caught the Japanese ships without adequate protection and was able to sink all four of Japan's big carriers, as he had predicted in his 1936 tactical thesis.
+Some accounts credit Browning's tactical talent and carrier operations experience with winning the battle of Midway.
+According to these, on the morning of 4 June 1942 Spruance wanted to wait to launch attack aircraft until the Japanese ships were within 100 mi.
+Spruance's biographer Thomas Buell disagrees, saying that Spruance had always planned to launch as early as possible.
+According to naval historian John Lindstrom, "Morison misunderstood the time expressed in the TF 16 war diary" and "created the fiction of Spruance's supposed desire to delay the launch.
+It did not arise from Browning's wartime reputation or from any recollections by participants."